 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

-This operation lists in-progress multipart uploads.
+This action lists in-progress multipart uploads.
 An in-progress multipart upload is a multipart upload that has been initiated using the Initiate Multipart Upload request, but has not yet been completed or aborted.

-This operation returns at most 1,000 multipart uploads in the response.
+This action returns at most 1,000 multipart uploads in the response.
 1,000 multipart

 uploads is the maximum number of uploads a response can include, which is also the